DRIVING ME CRAZY

 Review article from the Newcastle Herald

 Synopsis: A petty misunderstanding over a Mars Bar morphs into a war of words between Candice and Jamal, two strangers who meet in a railway cafeteria.
-They challenge each other relentlessly over cultural stereotypes and other misconceptions.
-This seemingly doomed relationship transforms after a railway guard intervenes and the truth is revealed.
+They challenge each over cultural stereotypes and other misconceptions until a railway guard intervenes and this seemingly doomed relationship is transformed.

 The first draft of this play was called On the Sixteenth Floor and was set in an elevator.
-After readings at the Saturday Playwright’s course with Timothy Daly (NSW Writers’ Centre), I changed the setting of the play to a city street, and then changed the title to Taxi!
+After readings at the Saturday Playwright’s course with Timothy Daly (NSW Writers’ Centre), the setting was changed to a city street, and the title was changed to Taxi!